shrubzy/TicTacToeAI/README.md

-Run "main.py" from the command line or in an IDE

-There are 3 modes:
+# Description
+Tic Tac Toe game with an AI using minimax and alpha-beta pruning.
+It has 3 modes, "Normal", "Impossible" and "Play a Friend!".

+### Normal:
-&emsp;&emsp;Normal: This mode uses a simple ai, that can be beaten by the user
+This mode uses a simple AI that only considers the next move.
+It only looks for instant wins and instant losses, otherwise it plays randomly.

+### Impossible:
-&emsp;&emsp;Impossible: This mode uses an a more complex ai, that plays perfectly
+This mode uses a more complex AI that looks at all future permutations.
+It uses minimax wilth alpha-beta pruning to calculate the value of each possible move.
+It plays the optimal move each turn.

+### Play a Friend!:
-&emsp;&emsp;Play a Friend!: This mode lets two users play against each other
+This mode lets two users play against each other.